hardikaghera/STAROVERSEAS/README.md

 This app is build in xcode 8 and swift 3.
 All the images of the product are stored in firebase storage and from there it is retrieved.
-Images are mentained in the tableview using SDWEBImages
+Images are maintained in the tableview using SDWebImages.
+App performance is upto to the mark and till now there is no bug.